Aldi: In-store layout

-Aldi stores are noted as examples of so-called no-frills stores that often display a variety of items at discount prices, specializing in staple items, such as food, beverages, toilet paper, sanitary articles, and other inexpensive household items.
+Aldi stores are noted as examples of so-called no-frills stores that often display a variety of items at discount prices, specialising in staple items, such as food, beverages, toilet paper, sanitary articles, and other inexpensive household items.
 Many of its products are own brands, with the number of other brands usually limited to a maximum of two for a given item.

-Aldi mainly sells exclusively produced, custom-branded products, often very similar to and produced by major brands, with brand names including Grandessa, Happy Farms, Millville, Simply Nature, Clancy's, and Fit & Active.
+Aldi mainly sells exclusively produced, custom-branded products, often very similar to and produced by major brands, and relies on relabelled major-brand products with brand names including Grandessa, Happy Farms, Millville, Simply Nature, Clancy's, and Fit & Active.

 Branded products carried include Haribo in Germany, Knoppers in Belgium, France, and the United States, Marmite and Branston Pickle in Great Britain, and Vegemite and Milo in Australia.
 Unlike most shops, Aldi does not accept manufacturers' coupons, although some US stores successfully experimented with them.

 In addition to its standard assortment, Aldi has weekly special offers, some of them on more expensive products such as electronics, tools, appliances, or computers.
 Discount items can include clothing, toys, flowers and gifts.
 Special offers have limits on quantities and last one week.
 Aldi's early computer offers in Germany, such as a Commodore 64 in 1987, resulted in those products selling out in a few hours.

-In many of its US locations, Aldi has "Aldi Finds" aisles placed in the center of their stores that feature random specialty items marked down in price, which has been nicknamed the "aisle of shame".
+In many of its US locations, Aldi has "Aldi Finds" aisles placed in the centre of their stores that feature random specialty items marked down in price, which has been nicknamed the "aisle of shame".

 Aldi is the largest wine retailer in Germany.
-Many Australian stores now sell alcoholic beverages.
+Most Australian stores now sell alcoholic beverages.
 Some US stores also sell alcoholic beverages, mainly beer and wine, where permitted by local and state laws.

-In March 2019, Aldi Süd launched smaller-format stores in the UK called Aldi Local, with the first store in Balham, south London.
+In March 2019, Aldi Süd launched smaller-format stores in Great Britain called Aldi Local, with the first store in Balham, south London.
 The store has slightly fewer products than a regular Aldi, a preference for fresh products, two sizes of baskets rather than trolleys, and lacks the notable "middle aisle" of weekly offers.

-In 2021, Aldi UK opened its first cashierless store in Greenwich.
+In 2021, Aldi opened its first cashierless store in Great Britain, in Greenwich.
+The cashierless store was closed in early 2026 and subsequently reopened as a standard store.